cainam/home-cluster-deployment/ansible/README.md

 - istio enabled per deployment or per pod ...??, not per namespace
 - migrate prometheus-server volume to longhorn
 - split zigbee2mqtt to have config on gluster and db on longhorn
-- hydra: creating client_id with helm post-install job doesn't survive pod restart, see how to integrate this in K8S during pod restart

 auth update:
 - Authorization policy per gateway
 - oauth2-proxy per ID provider, names to match in Authorization and extensionProviders: in isiod config
 - hydra debug: add log.level: debug to hydra cm
-- hydra-config: pvc is required before the service, but client_id configuration should take place after, so hydra-client_id requires hydra requires hydra-pvc => use same helm chart and switch using if endif